ha1tch/tosid-go/docs/tosid-kmac-enabled-AI-AXI-AAI.md

     };
   }

-  // Who is responsible when ASI makes a wrong decision? attributeResponsibility(decision) {
+  // Who is responsible when AXI makes a wrong decision? attributeResponsibility(decision) {
     return {
       knowledge_compiler_responsibility: this.assessCompilerResponsibility(decision),